-The project, led by Dr. Jeffrey Gould (IU, History), was funded through two U.S. Department of Education TICFIA (Technological Innovation and Cooperation for Foreign Information Access) grants in 2005 and 2009, respectively.
+The project was funded through two U.S. Department of Education TICFIA (Technological Innovation and Cooperation for Foreign Information Access) grants in 2005 and 2009, respectively.
 The TICFIA program was dissolved early in the 2009 grant cycle, which stalled further progress on the project.
 The project was labeled the Central America and Mexico Video Archive (CAMVA) in the 2005 proposal, and subsequently called the Cultural and Linguistic Archive of Mesoamerica (CLAMA) in the 2009 proposal.
 It was later re-branded as the Archivo Mesoamericano, the moniker under which it continues to be known.

-Currently, a collaborative team from Digital Collection Services at the Herman B. Wells Library, led by Michelle Dalmau (Head, DCS) and Mario H. Ramírez (CLIR Postdoctoral Fellow in Data Curation for Latin American and Caribbean Studies), along with Luis González (Librarian for Latin American, Iberian, Latino, and Chicano-Riqueño Studies), are putting in motion the migration of the Archivo to the open source platform Avalon as a means of making the resource more available to the research community.
-Developed by IU and Northwestern University, the Avalon Media System provides greater access to collections of digital video and audio and has been most notably implemented at IU through its Media Collections Online (https://media.dlib.indiana.edu/).
-The newly inaugurated site for the Archivo which will be accessible in Fall 2018, will not only help increase access to the rich diversity of materials that constitute the Archivo, but also make it easier for our international partners to contribute content.
+Currently, a collaborative team from Digital Collection Services at the Herman B. Wells Library, led by Michelle Dalmau (Head, DCS), along with Luis González (Librarian for Latin American, Iberian, Latino, and Chicano-Riqueño Studies), are putting the finishing touches on the migration of the Archivo to the open source platform Avalon as a means of making the resource more available to the research community.
+Developed by IU and Northwestern University, the Avalon Media System provides greater access to collections of digital video and audio and has been most notably implemented at IU through its Media Collections Online.
+The newly inaugurated site for the Archivo, which will be launched in Fall 2019, will not only help increase access to the rich diversity of materials that constitute the Archivo, but also make it easier for our international partners to contribute content.